andyqin18/AI_Project-Finetuning_Language_Models-Toxic_Tweets/README.md

 ## 4. Update the app

 Modify [app.py](app.py) so that it takes in one text and generate an analysis using one of the provided models.
+If you choose my fine-tuned model, there will be 10 more examples shown.
 Details are explained in comment lines.

 The app should look like this:

 ![](milestone3/appUI.png)